Saudi king's French Riviera holiday provokes beach protest

-NICE, France (Reuters) - Saudi King Salman and a 1,000-entourage arrived on Saturday for holiday on the French Riviera, where over 100,000 residents have petitioned against the closure of the public beach outside his villa.
+NICE, France, July 25 (Reuters) - Saudi King Salman and a 1,000-entourage were due to arrive on Saturday for holiday on the French Riviera, where over 100,000 residents have petitioned against the closure of the public beach outside his villa.

-The monarch’s plane landed at Nice airport and he was driven away in a 10-vehicle motorcade, the local prefecture said.

 The new king and his inner circle’s three-week visit at the family’s seafront villa in Vallauris, where U.S. actress Rita Hayworth celebrated her wedding to Prince Aly Khan of Pakistan in 1949, will be a boon for the local economy.